-The total proposed CIP budget (all funds combined, excluding carry forward) for the FY 2020 Budget is \$45.5 million.
-The proposed FY 2021 CIP budget is \$110.3 million.
-The General Fund transfer required to fund capital projects in FY2020 will be approximately \$1.7 million-the majority of which is dedicated to completing current projects and ensuring the maintenance of existing infrastructure.
+The total proposed CIP budget (all funds combined, excluding carry forward) for the FY 2021 Budget is \$101.9 million.
+The proposed FY 2022 CIP budget is \$77.4 million.
+The General Fund transfer required to fund capital projects in FY2020 will be approximately \$3.7 million-the majority of which is dedicated to completing new projects related open space and recreation while ensuring the maintenance of existing infrastructure.
 Projects in these categories include Equipment Replacement - Rolling Stock, Aquatics Equipment Replacement, Pavement Management, Trails Master Plan Implementation, Traffic Calming, and Asset Management and open space acquisition and potential environmental liabilities.
+Projects specifically funded by the General Fund are highlighted below.